Vishal Sikka: Infosys

 On 12 June 2014, Infosys Ltd, India's second-largest IT services exporter, named Sikka as its chief executive officer and managing director.
 Sikka took over from then-CEO S.D.
 Shibulal, one of Infosys' founders, on 1 August.
 He was inducted as a whole-time director of the Board and CEO & MD (Designate) of Infosys on 14 June.

-In December 2015, while serving as CEO and managing director of Infosys, Sikka announced that Infosys pledged support to the newly formed non-profit artificial intelligence research organisation OpenAI, and Sikka was listed as one of OpenAI's advisers.
+In December 2015, while CEO and managing director of Infosys, Sikka announced that Infosys pledged support to the newly formed non-profit artificial intelligence research organisation OpenAI, and Sikka was listed as one of OpenAI's advisers.

 His annual compensation was set at $13 million and stock options worth $9million.
 Vishal Sikka resigned from Infosys as MD and CEO on 18 August 2017.
 He was replaced on interim basis by U. B. Pravin Rao on 24 August 2017.

 On 18 August 2017 he stepped down as managing director of Infosys.
 He left his role as executive vice chairman of Infosys on 24 August 2017 when Nandan Nilekani was appointed as the new non-executive chairman of the board.